 Carnicella’s Real Life Issues

-This resource was created to document three of the biggest challenges my mom faced on our homeschool journey.
+I created this resource to document three of the biggest challenges my mom faced on our homeschool journey.

-Before we get into the problems, I want to point something out.
+Before we discuss the problems, I want to point out something.
 I’m not sure if it’s just my family or if it’s true for every homeschooling family out there.
-Both of my parents had the mentality that this is what we’re doing, so we’re going to do what it takes.
-If you listen to the recording of me trying to figure out their top three problems, both of them insisted they weren’t problems — just part of the journey.
+Both of my parents focused on the end goal and said, “This is what we’re doing, so we’re going to do what it takes.”
+If you listen to the recording of me discussing their top three problems, both of them insisted there weren’t problems—just parts of the journey.

 I can personally remember countless things we faced along the way that I watched them solve.
-For example: tackling the financial issue by my mom working full-time.
-After this conversation, I’m 100% positive we succeeded on our journey because they had the mentality of how am I going to make this work? instead of sitting around thinking about how hard it was.
+For example, they tackled the financial issue because my mom worked full-time.
+After this conversation, I’m 100% positive that we succeeded on our journey because they had the mentality of “How am I going to make this work?” instead of sitting around thinking about the hardships.

 Problem #1: Groundhog Day